Real Estate Investing: How to Buy and Rent. Landlord 101

 - Various licenses, annual registration fees, and inspections you might need

 - Your settlement fees for purchasing the house

 - Loss of income from the unoccupied house between the rents (about 5% or less)

 - Marketing/advertisement fees for rent (in Florida, the brokers charge a one-month rental fee for their service)

 - Utilities (usually paid by tenants)

 - Legal fee for lease review and in the event of an eviction

-Many landlords own single-family homes, condos and multi-unit buildings.
-The type of property you end up purchasing will determine the amount you’ll have to finance, budget for repairs and, most importantly, the profit you will make.
+Many landlords own single-family homes, condos, and multi-unit buildings.
+The type of property you end up purchasing will determine the amount you’ll have to finance, the budget for repairs, and, most importantly, the profit you will make.
 The larger the property, the more labor-intensive it may be, and the more it may cost to make repairs.
 For instance, in Florida, you have to take into consideration power-washing your tiled roof once a quarter, trim the palm trees, and power-wash the driveway otherwise the HOA will drive you crazy with threatening letters.

 Decide what your budget can bear and how much you want to earn to make the investment property worth your time and effort.
 Take a conservative approach to any financial projections for the property, and prepare for surprise expenses and missed rental payments.
 This is especially important for the first-time landlord who may be using a chunk of their life savings to purchase an investment property.

 I consider the positive cash flow worthwhile if the property can generate at least 5-6% on your investment.
 It is difficult to achieve if you rent the house, so, perhaps, make sure that the value of the house will grow, and the tenants will cover your mortgage, maintenance, and other expenses, so, when it will be time to sell, the value of your property will show 5-6% appreciation per year.
 If you don’t see it feasible, why do you need all those hassles, right?